 Auto fraud attorneys at Consumer Action Law Group have seen cases where the dealer tried to cancel the contract long after the 10-day window.
 Our auto fraud lawyers know the auto fraud laws, and can help you take action against the dealership if they acted outside the law or they canceled your recent car purchase.

 Trading in your used car to use its value as part of the down payment on a new vehicle is a standard practice that every dealer is familiar with.
 Car trade-ins can be beneficial, but only when you get a fair price for the vehicle that you’ve been driving.
 Unfortunately, there are many dealerships that have not given fair market value to the customer when trading in their used vehicle towards the purchase of a new one.

 Our auto fraud attorneys are dedicated to Consumer Rights Protection and can help if you think that your recent car trade-in did not provide the value it was worth.
 We are familiar with dealership trade-in policies and would be happy to review your recent trade-in and purchase contracts.

 How do Second Contract Policies Work?

-If a dealership have to offer you another contract on a new or used car, they must adhere to a second contract policy.
-Dealership scams stray from legal practices, and if you don’t know your rights you could be subject to high monthly payments and unreasonably high interest rates.
+If a dealership has to offer you another contract on a new or used car, they must adhere to a second contract policy.
+Dealership scams stray from legal practices, and if you don’t know your rights you could be subject to high monthly payments and unreasonably high-interest rates.
 If you think that you may be a victim of auto fraud, please don’t hesitate and call one of our attorneys for a free legal consultation today.